 We recruit and train former students and community members whose resilience, language skills, and cultural competence strengthen the communities we serve and multiply our impact.
 With their background and experiences, we believe that newcomers can provide the strongest solutions to the challenges faced by refugee and immigrant communities.

 We provide leadership training and support to refugee youth who already serve as leaders and sources of support in their communities.
-This service provides newcomer youth with a structured environment to learn leadership skills, network with other young leaders, receive academic guidance and counseling, develop peer tutoring skills, and learn how to link their communities to existing local resources.
-These youth serve as ambassadors from the newcomer communities to Refugee Transitions and local service providers.
+This program provides newcomer youth with a structured environment to learn leadership skills, network with other young leaders, receive academic guidance and counseling, develop tutoring and mentoring skills, and learn how to link their communities to existing resources.
+These youth serve as ambassadors from the newcomer communities to Refugee Transitions.

-High-achieving newcomer students and alumni tutor their peers at least one hour per week to gain leadership skills.
-Peer Tutors are selected through nominations by classroom teachers, volunteers, and our After-School Tutoring coordinators.
-Peer Tutors receive two hours of initial training plus additional trainings and support over the course of the semester, along with stipends.
+In our After-School Programs, Peer and Alumni Tutors assist students at least one hour per week to gain leadership skills.
+These youth leaders are selected through nominations by classroom teachers, volunteers, and After-School Program staff.
+Peer and Alumni Tutors receive training and support over the course of the semester, along with stipends.

-Refugee Transitions recruits, trains, and pays Community Navigators--adult newcomers who help assist newly arrived community members from their shared home countries.
-Our Community Navigators are able to build their skills while assisting highly vulnerable community members learn English, access local resources, and advance towards self-sufficiency.
+Refugee Transitions recruits, trains, and pays Community Navigators--adult newcomers who assist newly arrived community members from their shared home countries.
+They act as classroom assistants, interpreters, childcare providers, community ambassadors, and cultural liaisons.
+Our Community Navigators are able to build their skills while helping their community members learn English, access local resources, and advance towards self-sufficiency.